cacunas/ParG4_cluster/README.md

   +- LYSO.cc (*)
   +- ParTopC.icc (*)

-The differences witj the original version are the ones marked with the '(*)' (the AnnotatedFiles and its content its whole new, so I just marked the directory instead of all the files in it).
+The differences with the original version are the ones marked with the '(*)' (the AnnotatedFiles and its content its whole new, so I just marked the directory instead of all the files in it).
 The explanation for these differences will be explained below.